tfle/personal-website/nb.md

 {: .did-you-know}
 The shortcut for paste is **Control + V**

 What's the password?
-Check the whiteboard or ask an instructor!
+Check the whiteboard ~~or ask an instructor~~!

 ---